golangindia/StudyGroup/README.md

 ## Proposals

 The [Proposals](PROPOSALS.md) page has details on the formats in which you can propose a study session and how you should go about submitting one.

+## Request for Proposals

+If you are interested in learning about something in Golang, you can also submit a Request for Proposal (RFP).
+This helps identify areas where the community as a whole would like to learn about specific topics.
+This makes it easy for other individuals who have expertise in the topic to submit a proposal that might address this need.

+The [Proposals](PROPOSALS.md) page also has information on how to submit RFPs.